RajSarangam/RajSarangam/README.md

 - **AI Specialist** with deep expertise in **Computer Vision, Machine Learning, and Deep Learning**.<BR>
 - I have completed **Master Program in Computer Vision & Deep Learning from OpenCV University**.<BR>
-- Passionate about transforming businesses with technology and innovation.<BR><BR>
+- Passionate about transforming businesses with technology and innovation.

+AI enthusiast and IT solutions leader with a strong background in application delivery, machine learning, and data-driven problem solving.
+I enjoy working on complex problems and building scalable, practical AI solutions that deliver real business value.<BR><BR>

 💼 **Current Focus**
 - Building AI/ML capabilities **Deep Learning with Pytorch 2.x or Deep Learning with Tensorflow and Keras.**